An online invoicing solution for freelancers, small business owners, and companies of all sizes.

 Invoices should be pretty simple.
 They tell buyers how much they need to pay.
 They tell businesses how much they’re owed and why.
 And they tell the tax authorities how much those business should be sending to the government.
 They give companies financial records that can track the growth (or otherwise) of revenues and they provide a list of amounts owed that can be chased down and brought in.

 So an invoice really doesn’t need to be much more than an itemized and priced list of services rendered or products sold, delivered once the transaction has been completed.
-In practice, they’re a lot more complex than that.
+In practice, they’re a lot more complex than that – but still shouldn’t require a dedicated invoice manager to sort through.
+A free online invoice should be low cost and easy to use.

 Businesses may issue as many as six different kinds of invoices, with each having a slightly different role.